rtyler/brokenco.de/_posts/2021-02-21-technically-microblogging.md

 RSS-capable client.

-[Microblogging](https://en.wikipedia.org/wiki/Microblogging) is basically RSS with a slight change in conventions to support more TWitter-style postings, with a somehow sillier name.
+[Microblogging](https://en.wikipedia.org/wiki/Microblogging) is basically RSS with a slight change in conventions to support more Twitter-style postings, with a somehow sillier name.
 When I was exploring the concept, I came across numerous posts of folks trying out microblogging only to find that their feeds had gone _very_ stale.
 They couldn't bridge the gap between their existing community in sites like Twitter with their microblog set up.
 This excludes some users I have seen on [micro.blog](https://micro.blog), but I'm not about to pay
-$5/month for sometihng that primitive.
+$5/month for something that primitive.

 My set up is built around me existing blog (you're reading it!) with [some](https://github.com/rtyler/brokenco.de/blob/4e1513b75cab88ed4f098a0f905c33c9860f9d39/_config.yml#L15-L18)